robotology/robotology-superbuild/README.md

 **Warning: the migration of existing iCub setups to use the robotology-superbuild is an ongoing process, and it is possible that your iCub still needs to be migrated.
 For any doubt, please get in contact with [icub-support](https://github.com/robotology/icub-support).**

-The configuration and compilation of this profile is supported only on Linux systems.
+The configuration and compilation of this profile is supported on Linux, macOS and Windows systems.
+However, to communicate with CAN devices on Windows you need to also enable the `ROBOTOLOGY_ENABLE_ESDCAN` option, and communication with CAN devices is not supported at all on macOS.

 This section documents the iCub Head profile as any other profile, in a way agnostic of the specific machine in which it is installed.
 To get information on how to use the robotology-superbuild to install software on the machine mounted in the head of physical iCub robots, please check the documentation in [`doc/use-on-icub-head.md`](doc/use-on-icub-head.md).